Upgrade your browser to improve your experience. See recommended browsers

-But good news: as you think about your 2017 charitable giving, you might have some additional opportunities you can pursue this year that may be particularly helpful with offsetting taxes in a high-income year—and that can help you avoid a year-end scramble to give.
+But good news: as you think about your annual charitable giving, you might have some additional opportunities you can pursue now that may be particularly helpful with offsetting taxes in a high-income year—and that can help you avoid a year-end scramble to give.

 “If you’re having a high-income year, it is the time to make sure you’ve fully taken advantage of all possible deductions,” said Tony Oommen, vice president and charitable planning consultant at Fidelity Charitable.
 “For the charitably inclined, maxing out your deductions is a strategy that could make a lot of sense and is worth discussing with your tax advisor.”

-The deadline for donating to be eligible for a 2017 income tax charitable deduction is December 31.
-With many people having gains in their investment portfolios due to the long bull market, coupled with the potential for tax reform to change certain aspects of the deduction in the future, it may be the perfect time to think about putting tax-smart giving strategies to work for you.
+The annual deadline for income tax charitable deduction is December 31.
+With many people having gains in their investment portfolios due to the long bull market, coupled with the impact of tax reform, it may be the perfect time to think about putting tax-smart giving strategies to work for you.
 However, it can take longer to contribute some types of assets than others.
 You’ll want to plan ahead to make sure you can maximize your deduction for your charitable giving and create the largest impact for the charities you care about.

 Want to take advantage of tax-smart giving methods this year to make the most of your donation?